Hainan hare: Threats

 In previous years, the Hainan hare was slaughtered for skin, and this continues to some degree.
 It is also threatened by loss of habitat.
 Most of the habitat and animals on Hainan are threatened by similar factors, like the Hainan black crested gibbon, one of the world's rarest primates.

 Conservation

-There is no control for overhunting of this rabbit and habitat destruction, even though it is considered endangered.
+There is no control for overhunting of this hare and habitat destruction, even though it is considered endangered.
 Little is known on specific populations.